cheyrou23/using-cloud/help for end users/Using lucidchart and lucidpress.md

 If you cancel your account you should delete your data first or [it may remain on Lucid servers](https://www.lucidchart.com/pages/tos).

-### Information management guidance
+### Information management

+Record or summarise important work information in a permanent record at regular intervals or at the end of a piece of work.

+Use your document storage or email service to capture important discussions or decisions, and name the data so it can be found later as there is no content search within documents.

-* For information management purposes you should download copies of your completed documents in PDF, PNG, or VDX and store them in Google Drive.
+Download copies of your completed documents in PDF, PNG, or VDX.

-* There is no content search on LucidChart Diagrams so title all diagrams in a clear and concise fashion in order to make them easy to find by others.

-* Diagrams created in LucidChart are subject to FOI, DPA and EIR.
-You should handle information in Lucid according to the information management guidelines for the UK government.
+### Using Lucid apps

+Only registered Team users are able to create and edit documents, but free accounts can create public documents and view documents people have shared with you.

 ### Support

+Your internal IT team may not support Lucid apps unless you have agreed that with them.
+There is a [support site](https://lucidchart.zendesk.com) and [status updates on twitter](https://twitter.com/lucidchart), but no service level agreement unless you have a [paid account](https://www.lucidchart.com/users/registerLevel).

- * Like all cloud services the product could change over time.
+Like all cloud services the product could change over time.
 New features are added or features may be withdrawn.
 We have little control over this beyond the [feature request process](https://lucidchart.zendesk.com/forums/21398513-Current-Feature-Requests).
 As a registered user you are able and encouraged to participate in this process to help guide the development of the product.

 ### Administrator configuration